Grattan Scholars - Research Themes

-Generous donations to The Grattan Scholars programme is funding three PhD students in this research area, under the supervision of Dr Michael King, Dr Gaia Narciso and Professor Carol Newman: Purnima Kanther and Friedrich Kreuser and Grattan Scholars alumni Christina Kinghan and Margaryta Klymak.
+Generous donations to The Grattan Scholars programme has provided funding for three PhD students in this research area, under the supervision of Dr Michael King, Dr Gaia Narciso and Professor Carol Newman: Purnima Kanther and Friedrich Kreuser and Grattan Scholars alumni Christina Kinghan and Margaryta Klymak.

-Michael King and Carol Newman are both founding members of TIME (Trinity IMpact Evaluation Unit) which brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.
+Michael King, Gaia Narciso and Carol Newman are all founding members of TIME (Trinity IMpact Evaluation Unit) which brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.

 Assistant Professor Michael King